500mg cbd oil drops full spectrum tincture

 500MG FULL SPECTRUM TINCTURE

 Introducing our CBD Tinctures.
-Small 10ml bottles with 250mg, 500mg or 1,000mg Full Spectrum CBD infused into Olive Oil as a carrier.
+Small 10ml bottles with 250mg, 500mg or 1,000mg Full Spectrum CBD infused with Extra Virgin Olive Oil.

 Conveniently sized for portability and a glass dropper to accurately measure your daily dose!

-Don't be put off by our low price, we aim to bring the best quality full spectrum tincture at a price that doesn't break the bank!
+We believe our oil drops are priced as fairly as any on the market, we aim to bring the best quality full spectrum tincture at a price that doesn't break the bank!

 250mg 10ml = 8 drops roughly 10mg

 1000mg 10ml = 2 drops roughly 10mg

 That's all the really basic stuff that you need to get started with our CBD oil drops.
 Do you want to take a deep dive into the do's and do not's of CBD oils?
 Then read on!

 CBD oil is one of the most popular CBD Products on the market due to it’s efficiency for absorption and ease of manufacturing and a whole host of tinctures have it has flooded the market, but is it safe to say that all CBD Oils are made the same?
 No it’s not...